christian-bromann/bromann.dev/content/post/playing-the-telephone-game.md

 series = ["VSCode Extension Development"]
 +++

-> This blog post was originally posted on the [Stateful blog](https://stateful.com/blog/telephone-game-of-postmessage).
+> The original version of this blog post was posted on the [Stateful blog](https://stateful.com/blog/telephone-game-of-postmessage).

 In this post you will learn how to use the new JS/TS module [Tangle](https://github.com/stateful/tangle) to implement seamless event handling and app state sync across multiple JavaScript sandboxes without getting caught up in postMessage & onMessage synchronization dilemmas.